 Simon is the Reserve Manager for &Beyond’s Phinda Private Game Reserve.
 He has a degree in Nature Conservation and started out as a guide before working his way up to management.
 His experience is not limited to South Africa having spent time working in Tanzania, Kenya and Botswana.
 Simon brings a wealth of practical knowledge associated with lions (and other wildlife) to the LiMF board.

 After completing a B.Sc Honours degree in Wildlife Management at the University of Pretoria, André spent 3 years in the Kruger National Park studying the nutritional ecology of bushbuck and nyala.
 Thereafter he worked for a private landowner in the Klaserie Private Game Reserve.
-He joined Welgevonden Game Reserve in June 1997 and has held positions of Conservation Officer, Conservation Manager, Acting General Manager and is currently the Chief Operating Officer.
+He joined Welgevonden Game Reserve in June 1997 and has held positions of Conservation Officer, Conservation Manager, Acting General Manager, Chief Operating Officer and is currently the Chief Executive Officer.
 André has been integrally involved with the management of the Welgevonden lion population since the introduction of lion shortly after his arrival at Welgevonden.
 Being one of the first private reserves to introduce lions, Welgevonden has carried out various options pertaining to the management of lion including vasectomies, contraception, culling, donation, selling, introductions, testing for and research of Bovine Tuberculosis and to a limited degree, research involving lions.

 Gerrie is a Carnivore Scientist with the Mpumalanga Tourism & Parks Agency.
 He has over 20 years experience working with carnivores in the province.
 He is involved in human-wildlife conflict issues, research and as an advisory to legislation creators and forums from national to international levels.